DetachHead/basedpyright/README.md

 ### improved integration with CI platforms

-regular pyright has third party integrations for github actions and gitlab, but they are difficult to use for several reasons. basedpyright just has these feastures built in instead.
+regular pyright has third party integrations for github actions and gitlab, but they are difficult to install/set up. basedpyright just has these feastures built in instead.

 ### github actions